test-acc-vaccym/HorizontalCalendar/README.md

    ...
 ```

 - Extra period.
 You can select an extra period in the calendar.
-This period is going to show a different color.
+This period is going to show in a different color.

 ```java
    ...